Please note this article was originally published in 2015.

 There’s something about autumn that makes people think of the spirit world.

 Maybe it’s the transition between the light months of summer to the dark days of winter.
 Maybe it’s the time spent reflecting on life — and death — after the annual harvest.
 Whatever the reason, this is the time of year when a big part of the world is focused on questions of mortality, the supernatural and how this all relates to the mortal plane.

-Here in Hong Kong, we have the Chung Yeung Festival, which falls on October 21 this year (October 17th, 2018).
+Here in Hong Kong, we have the Chung Yeung Festival (重陽節 cung4 joeng4 zit3), which normally falls in mid to late October.
 A national holiday, Chung Yeung is the time for families to get together and take hikes up hills and mountains as well as visit gravesites to practice ancestor worship.
 Chinese traditionally believe that the dead continue to exist alongside the living and need to be taken care of as they can influence the fortune of the living.

 All Saints’ Day and All Souls’ Day is still widely celebrated in predominantly Catholic countries, including Mexico (where it is known as Día de los Muertos) and Macau, where All Souls’ Day is a public holiday.
 Saints and martyrs are traditionally honoured on November 1, while families visit the graves of their ancestors on November 2, in order to pray for those who haven’t reached sanctification and are still roaming the emptiness of purgatory.